verlok/blog-11ty/content/blog/how-i-made-the-web-more-responsive--debug-avoid-slow-interaction-next-paint-inp/index.md

   - interaction to next paint
 ---

 In May 2024, I began speaking at local meetups and conferences about enhancing web responsiveness.
-Specifically, I discuss debugging and avoiding slow interactions, which are measured by the new metric Interaction to Next Paint (INP).
-This metric, introduced in March 2024, is part of the Core Web Vitals.
+Specifically, I discuss debugging and avoiding slow interactions based on my experience on auditing Interaction to Next Paint (INP) on clients websites.

 <figure>
 	{% image "title-slide-enhancing-web-responsiveness.png", "Enhancing Web Responsiveness - Debugging and avoiding slow interactions - Andrea Verlicchi - Web Performance GDE - @verlok", [648, 1296], "648px" %}